-Education, awareness, and identifying appropriate resources are paramount for couples and individuals exploring the often-complicated options for infertile couples, particularly those within the LGBT community, since gay, lesbian, bi-, and transgender couples, as well as single parents, face even greater challenges than heterosexual couples when considering third-party reproduction.
-Discriminatory adoption laws that favor heterosexual couples, and the various obstacles of finding surrogate mothers in gay-friendly states are among the long list of issues that these couples will face.
+Education, awareness and appropriate resources are paramount for couples and individuals exploring the often-complicated options for infertile couples, particularly those within the LGBT community, since gay, lesbian, bisexual and transgender couples, as well as single parents, face even greater challenges than heterosexual couples when considering third-party reproduction.

-Advocates can help.
-It is critical to assemble a team of multi-disciplinary professionals -fertility centers, reproductive endocrinologists, mental health professionals, attorneys, financial consultants, and estate planners -- who can effectively address the issues uniquely associated with individual needs, as well as situations associated with discriminatory laws and regulations that can adversely affect same-sex couples.
+It is critical to assemble a team of multidisciplinary professionals-fertility centers, reproductive endocrinologists, mental health professionals, attorneys, financial consultants and estate planners-who can effectively address the issues uniquely associated with individual needs, as well as situations associated with discriminatory laws and regulations that can adversely affect samesex couples.